List of NASCAR race wins by Hendrick Motorsports: Wins by track

-Hendrick has won on 33 of the 38 tracks on which it has competed in the Cup Series, the exceptions being Kentucky Speedway, Indianapolis Road Course, World Wide Technology Raceway, the Bristol dirt configuration, and the Autódromo Hermanos Rodríguez.
+Hendrick has won on 34 of the 39 tracks on which it has competed in the Cup Series, the exceptions being Kentucky Speedway, Indianapolis Road Course, Coronado Street Course, the Bristol dirt configuration, and the Autódromo Hermanos Rodríguez.
 This includes the final race at Nashville Fairgrounds Speedway in 1984, the inaugural Brickyard 400 at Indianapolis Motor Speedway in 1994, the final race at North Wilkesboro Speedway in 1996, the first race at California Speedway (now Auto Club Speedway) in 1997, and the first race at Kansas Speedway in 2001.
 Hendrick also won the inaugural race held on the Daytona Road Course in 2020, the first race at Circuit of the Americas in 2021, the first race at Nashville Superspeedway in 2021, and the return to Road America in 2021.